tjboise/tjboise/README.md

-## Hi there, I am an PhD candidate at Boise State University majoring in Data Science and transportation.
+## Hi there, I am an PhD student at Boise State University majoring in Data Science and transportation.

 - 👋 I’m **Tianjie Zhang**, a PhD candidate in department of computer science, **Boise State University**.